giovannilupi/dsa/notes/Binary search.md

 ### C++ STL

 The C++ STL has a `binary_search` function.
 However, this name is not very precise, as the function checks if the item is present in the sequence and returns a `bool`.
 The closest thing to a real binary search in the STL is the function `lower_bound`.
-This returns an iterator pointing to the first element in the range which does not compare less than val.
+This returns an iterator pointing to the first element in the range which does not compare less than `val`.
 This means that if the searched item is not in the sequence, the algorithm can return an iterator different from `end()`.
 We can however add a check after calling `lower_bound` to create our own binary search:

 ```C++
 template <typename T>